TABLE OF CONTENTS

 Corrective actions

 Electrical noise.
-The presence of electrical noise in the sensor signals can create a wrong rotor angle calculation that can trigger the Sensor Error
+The presence of electrical noise in the sensor signals can create a wrong rotor angle calculation that can trigger the Sensor Error.

 Use an oscilloscope to check the amount of noise in the sensor signals

-Check the Sensor Error Counter (SEC) for sensor errors
+Check the Sensor Error Counter (SEC) for sensor errors (Hall sensors) or the determine the quality of the signals (sin/cos or resolver).

 Check if a Y capacitor is installed in the controller.
 This can be done by following the instructions on the appendix.
 All new Roboteq controllers have this capacitor installed that helps in the reduction of the common mode noise.